0adri3n/akiraWebhook/README.md

 Basically, the easiest way to use it is to launch the script in the command prompt.

-First, go in the folder where do you download Kaneda Crypt:
+First, go in the folder where do you download akiraWebhook:

 ```
 cd [The path to the folder]